4lejandrito/creepyface-firefly/README.md

 # Creepyface Firefly

-A point provider for [Creepyface](https://github.com/4lejandrito/creepyface).
+A point provider for [Creepyface](https://github.com/4lejandrito/creepyface) to make your face follow a firefly.

 ## Usage
 ```html